Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/online-learning/content.md

 - Writing Support
 - Reading Support
 - Communications Support (read/write)
-- ***Learn to Learn*** Orientation course
+- Learn to Learn Orientation course
 (required for all incoming learners)
 #### Who:
 Ontario residents, 19+ years

-Proficient in the English language, based on skills assessments at entry
+Proficient in the English language – based on skills assessments at entry

 Not on an International Study Visa
 #### When:
 Free intakes are offered in January, March, April, June, September and November for those who have completed Learn to Learn and met the entry standard required for ACE courses.